pnsn/station_metrics/station_metrics/metrics/station_metrics.md

 Waveforms are requested with a further 120 s of padding either side of the analysis window.
-The padding is never measured; it exists so that integration drift and filter start-up transients fall outside the measured window.
+The padding is never measured; it exists so that integration drift and filter start-up edge effects fall outside the measured window.

 ## Processing chain